osmhpi/stallgov-docs/Memutil-Architecture.md

 The performance counters required by memutil are allocated in the `memutil_start` method and de-allocated in the `memutil_stop` method.

 The linux kernel has two types of available events.
-- "Named events"
+- "Named events" or what we call "portable events" in our code
     - Are common to most architectures (like number of elapsed cycles).
     - There are only few of these and are therefore relatively limiting.
     - Documentation on these can be found in the documentation of the `config` variable in the [`perf_event_open` documentation](https://man7.org/linux/man-pages/man2/perf_event_open.2.html).
-- "Raw events"
+- "Raw events" or what we call "platform events" in our code
     - Each CPU has its own performance counters, that can be accessed by writing a custom binary value into the `config` field of the `perf_event_open` call.
     - The difficulty with these events is determining which binary values to set them to.
     - perf has a giant table of the event codes for each supported hardware platform.
 We use this table in a simplified form (REGEX is not supported in the kernel) in the pmu_events.c/.h files.